dtcenter/METplus/docs/Contributors_Guide/add_use_case.rst

     as a bulleted list, as well as keeping the set language at the end of the list.
     If an important identifier for this use case is not currently set as a keyword in the :ref:`quick-search`, be sure to add it to the list of keywords before using it in the use case documentation.
+Instructions for doing so can be found in the :ref:`create-quick-search-keyword` section.
     Users should also use the end of this section to reference an image that will serve as a thumbnail for the use case.
 If no image is provided, a default image will be used; this is the same image used for all met_tool_wrapper